Wagner Group–Russian Ministry of Defence conflict: Growing influence of Wagner Group

-Prigozhin's rise of fame
+Prigozhin's rise to fame

 Prigozhin became well known after the Russian invasion of Ukraine.
 Prior to that, he long denied his ties with the Wagner Group and would sue journalists who claimed otherwise; only in the fall of 2022 did he admit that he was the founder of Wagner.
-Wagner existed outside of the legal framework of Russia, and back in 2018, the Kremlin Press Secretary Dmitry Peskov said, "de jure we do not have such legal entities as private military companies".
+Wagner existed outside of the legal framework of Russia, and back in 2018, the Kremlin Press Secretary Dmitry Peskov said, "De jure we do not have such legal entities as private military companies".
 Regardless, in the course of the war with Ukraine, Wagner started to become a recognized entity.
 The Russian state media began to mention Wagner more often; billboards began to appear in Russian cities advertising Prigozhin's military company and members would even come to Russian schools to participate in "Important conversations" classes.
 By January 2023, a legal entity named "PMC Wagner Centre" of the same name appeared in Saint Petersburg.
 Prigozhin also gained international recognition and abandoned his previously secluded personal life, frequently reporting news from the line while wearing military fatigues.
 Prior to that, there was not a single legal entity with Wagner in its name in Russia.

 After a video of Yevgeny Nuzhin's execution with a sledgehammer appeared on the Internet in November 2022, Prigozhin made the sledgehammer one of Wagner's symbols.
 Prigozhin created an image of a military leader who is ready to deal with traitors and refuseniks in the most brutal way.
 However, according to the Vyorstka Media publication, Prigozhin's reputation among Russian participants in the invasion of Ukraine was ambiguous.
 Some of the military supported him and even some wrote reports on their transfer to Wagner.
 For example, one of the officers interviewed by journalists said, "I can say for our guys that almost everyone is for him.
 The guy is serious.
 Shoigu is an asshole, it's a fact".
-According to a Russian mobilizer, support for Prigozhin was due to the incompetence of the commanders of the Russian regular army and the lies of MoD's top officials.
+According to a Russian mobilizer, support for Prigozhin was due to the incompetence of the commanders of the Russian regular army and the lies of the MoD's top officials.
 However, part of the military sharply criticized Prigozhin and Wagner, in particular for the practice of extrajudicial executions.
 Former Wagner employees told reporters on condition of anonymity that their attitude towards Prigozhin was changed by the publication of the video of Nuzhin's execution They became frightened that Wagner had become a "beaten down" organization, and they saw Prigozhin as "crazy", "out of control" and not saving other people's lives.